-AHC20116 Certificate II in Agriculture
+AHC20122 Certificate II in Agriculture

-Loganlea State High School is a Registered Training Organization (RTO), National Provider Number 30072 employment in a range of fields such as, Animal production, rural industries, veterinary assistant, farm hand, wildlife officer and further qualifications from the Agriculture training package.
+NOTE: This qualification is currently superseded and in a transition period.
+The school is applying to have the replacement qualification (AHC20122 Certificate II in Agriculture) added to our scope of registration.
+Loganlea State High School (RTO), National Provider Number 30072 employment in a range of fields such as, Animal production, rural industries, veterinary assistant, farm hand, wildlife officer and further qualifications from the Agriculture training package.